-4.2.1 Where the insitu moisture content of a material is to be measured using a nuclear gauge, determine a moisture bias for the nuclear gauge and material source (and, if applicable, material type and subtype) in accordance with Test Method N02.

-This bias is to be re-determined whenever any of the following apply:

-- a) the nominal depth of the layer being tested changes by more than 50 mm - b) the mean insitu moisture content has changed by more than 2 per cent from the mean value at the time the moisture bias was determined, or - c) there is a change in the source rock or the source of any fine component. - 4.2.2 In addition to the requirements of Step 4.2.1, check the moisture bias in accordance with Test Method N02 as follows: - a) following the compaction of every 10,000 tonnes of material, or - b) if the moisture bias has not been used with the nuclear gauge for two months or more.
+- 4.2.1 Where the insitu moisture content of a material is to be measured using a nuclear gauge, determine a moisture bias for the nuclear gauge and material source (and, if applicable, material type and subtype) in accordance with Test Method N02. - 4.2.2 Re-determine this bias whenever any of the following apply: - a) when a standard blocks calibration of the nuclear gauge is performed - b) the nominal depth of the layer being tested changes by more than 50 mm - c) the mean insitu moisture content has changed by more than 2 per cent from the mean value at the time the moisture bias was determined, or - d) there is a change in the source rock or the source of any fine component. - 4.2.3 In addition to the requirements of Step 4.2.2, check the moisture bias in accordance with Test Method N02 as follows: - a) following the compaction of not more than 10,000 tonnes of material or 14 days whichever produces the lesser number of checks, or - b) if the time between the determination or checking of the moisture bias and use is greater than 3 months.